 - 1/4 teaspoon Cream of Tartar (already had) or 1/2 teaspoon cornstarch

 Set the oven to 325 degrees.
 For filling, in a medium bowl wisk the egg yolks and then slowly add the sweetened condensed milk, the 1 teaspoon lime zest, lime juice and water.
 The filling will thicken as it stands.
 Pour the filling into the graham cracker crust.
 Bake the pie for 15 minutes.

 Meanwhile, in a medium bowl beat the egg whites, cream of tartar and vanilla in a mixer until soft peaks form.
 This takes about 1-2 minutes.
 Then slowly add sugar while beating the mixture on high.
 Continue to beat until the sugar dissolves.
 Continue to beat until the peaks turn stiff and glossy white.
-This might take a couple minutes.
+This might take a couple of minutes.

-After the pie is done in the oven take it out and turn the oven up to 350 degree and spoon the meringue over the hot pie filling.
+After the pie is done in the oven take it out and turn the oven up to 350 degrees and spoon the meringue over the hot pie filling.
 Make sure the meringue is covered all over and sealed to the sides of the crust in order to prevent shrinkage.
 Then put the pie back in the oven for 15 minutes.

 After 15 minutes, the pie will have a brown crust on top.
 Take it out and put it on a cooling rack to cool.
 Then after 10 minutes put it in the refrigerator or freezer to chill for 4 or more hours.
 I found overnight is best!
-This is a perfect desert to make ahead of time.
+This is a perfect dessert to make ahead of time.

 Then Enjoy!Source: Better Homes and Gardens and Food Network